Mercedes E-Class hybrid costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingThe Mercedes E-Class hybrid has a decent electric range and impressive CO2 and MPG figures, on paper at least

-- 3Running costs - currently readingFor company-car drivers and those with relatively short commutes, the Mercedes E-Class hybrid will be extremely cheap to run
+- 3Running costs & insurance - currently readingFor company-car drivers and those with relatively short commutes, the Mercedes E-Class hybrid will be extremely cheap to run